 Some people go to Twitter to beg for the opportunity to test FSD.
-At Tesla’s Q4 2020 earnings call, Elon Musk said the FSD package is still not transferable to another car if you sell the car that has it.
+At Tesla’s Q4 2020 earnings call, said the FSD package is still not transferable to another car if you sell the car that has it.
 The new owner also does not get it, which implies Tesla gets it if the vehicle is sold.
 So much discussion about it, and the truth is that no Tesla passenger car should get level 4 autonomy before the Semi – or so said Musk.

 He confirmed that to Gene Munster, from Loup Ventures, when he asked if Semi trucks wouldn’t be the first Tesla vehicles to achieve full autonomy because they “typically travel predictable highway miles.”

 Musk confirmed his impression by saying, “it seems highly likely, yes,” adding that he had no idea “who would be number two.”
 Considering the computers in the Semi and cars would have “the exact same part numbers,” as Jérôme Guillen (president of the automotive division) said, all the truck would need is “to modify the software parameters.”

 One example Musk gave was if the Semi tried “to parallel park” anywhere because “it needs to know its limitations being a giant truck.”
 Another one was “there are turns that you could do in a regular car that you cannot do in a Semi.”

 Now that we know we will have “robotrucks” before “robotaxis,” all it will take for someone who wants to sleep while driving is to buy a Semi.
 Tesla said deliveries would start in 2021, but Elon Musk stressed that 4680 cell production volume is necessary before that is possible and that they do not have enough of them right now.